Azure/bicep-types-az/generated/imagebuilder/microsoft.virtualmachineimages/2022-07-01/types.md

 ### DistributeVersionerLatest
 #### Properties
-* **major**: int: Major version for the generated version number.
+* **major**: int {minValue: -1}: Major version for the generated version number.
 Determine what is "latest" based on versions with this value as the major version. -1 is equivalent to leaving it unset.
 * **scheme**: 'Latest' (Required): Version numbering scheme to be used.

 ### DistributeVersionerSource